Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 P.S.
 Golden Eagle, Robert Ernest Edward Pocock, 10768

-19 February 1919 - 3rd Australian auxiliary hospital, Dartford
+19 February 1919, he was transferred to 3rd Australian auxiliary hospital, Dartford

-26 February 1919 - discharged from hospital, granted furlough to report to headquarters 9 April 1919
+26 February 1919, he was discharged from hospital, granted furlough to report to headquarters 9 April 1919

 We have no idea where he was or what he did during this period of six weeks.